AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/howtos/extract-api.md

 ## Extract Text and Tables and Character Bounding Boxes (w/ Renditions)

-The sample below extracts table renditions and bounding boxes for characters present in text blocks(paragraphs, list, headings), in addition to text, table, and figure element information from PDF Document.
-Note that the output is a zip containing the structured information along with renditions.
+The sample below extracts table renditions and bounding boxes for characters present in text blocks (paragraphs, list, headings), in addition to text and table element information from a PDF Document.
+Note that the output is a zip containing the structured information along with table renditions in PNG and XLSX format.

 <CodeBlock slots="heading, code" repeat="5" languages="Java, .NET, Node JS, Python, Rest API" />